wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Sweet Perk Overhaul](https://www.nexusmods.com/newvegas/mods/73946)

-This is a rebalance and overhaul of many base game perks, with many granting bonuses based on active SPECIAL values.
+This is a complete rebalance and overhaul of many base game perks.

 #### Installation: